microsoft/verona-artifacts/WFWeakRC/README.md

 # Wait-free Weak Reference Counting

-Repo containing the Supporting evidence for the Wait-free Weak Reference counting algorithm.
+Repo containing the Supporting evidence for the [Wait-free Weak Reference counting algorithm paper]() https://www.microsoft.com/en-us/research/?p=937314).

 The repo is structured as follows: